coderbyheart/blog/_posts/2017-04-27-office-design-by-an-office-hater.md

 ## Links

 [Martin Berry](https://supine.com/) pointed me towards [this post](https://www.campaignmonitor.com/blog/company/2010/08/the-new-campaign-monitor-office/) about about an office space where everyone has their own room.
 The company [did drop](https://www.businessinsider.com.au/inside-campaign-monitors-insane-new-office-almost-40-storeys-up-overlooking-the-sydney-cbd-2015-3) the concept as they kept growing, though.

+## Updates

+Updated the kitchen, thanks to [Tobias](https://twitter.com/schinkenstrudel) for pointing this out!

+> I think office kitchens desperately need a real stove-top or alternatively a sandwich-maker, raclette or fondue set.
+Preparing the shared meal together is really good for the community.
+Likewise things like sandwiches or raclette where everybody can bring something and then share.
+Another cool thing is to have a big salad bowl and make a huge mixed salad together where everybody can contribute.